 - HVAC system must be properly sized in accordance with ACCA Manual S based on building loads calculated in accordance with ACCA Manual J or other approved methodologies.
 New or replacement heating and cooling equipment must meet or exceed federal minimum efficiency requirements for geographic location in which it is installed. - Temperature controls must be installed, including a programmable thermostat where required. - Mechanical system piping must be insulated to a minimum of R-3.
 Hot water piping must be insulated to R-3, with certain exceptions. - Specific requirements apply to circulating hot water systems, mechanical ventilation, snow melt systems, and pools.

 Lighting (IECC Sections R202 and R404.1)

-• A minimum of 75% of lamps in permanently installed fixtures must be high-efficacy as defined in the IECC.
+• A minimum of 90% of permanently installed fixtures must contain only high-efficacy lamps as defined in the IECC.